justarandomgeek/FactorioIP/Feathernet.md

 * source link layer
   * type = 1
-  * openwrt puts useless info in this for gre-over-v6 tunnel (top 6 bytes of outer address), so ignore it?
+  * openwrt puts useless info in this for gre-over-v6 tunnel (top 6 bytes of outer address), so ignore it; just use the actual link-layer source.
 * prefix information
   * type = 3
   * 0 = type:length:prefixlen8:L1:A1:reserved